 Sometimes prospective homeowners opt to construct their dream home as they consider this to be a more cost effective solution to their housing needs.
-Construction does, however, add some challenges to the home ownership and financing process.
+Construction, does however, add some challenges to the home ownership and financing process.

 It is important to pay attention to key issues in order to expedite the mortgage process, and, more importantly, to facilitate long-term cost savings to the mortgagor.

-As with the purchase of a home, one of the first issues that must be addressed when deciding to construct is ascertaining the amount of financing for which you can qualify.
+As with the purchase of a home, one of the first steps that must be addressed when deciding to construct is ascertaining the amount of financing for which you can qualify.
 Doing this is key to determining the size and cost of your home, and also the level of decorative detail that can be accommodated.
 The total financing requirement is of even greater significance if the cost of the land acquisition must also be considered.

 It is critical to the mortgage process that approvals are obtained in respect of:

 It is important that you obtain from your Vendor prior to committing to the purchase, documentation confirming that the parcel of land being sold has been approved for residential development.
-This approval is obtained from the Town and Country Planning Division, and there is no cost to obtaining such approval.

 If this information is not available at the time that you are negotiating the transaction, it is advisable that you visit the nearest Town and Country Office and meet with an Inspector.
 He/she should be able to confirm whether the parcel of land to be purchased is approved for home construction purposes.